cjteeter/cjteeter.github.io/writing_portfolio.md

 show-avatar: true
 ---

-For the last three years I have been contributing writing and research to analytically-inclined baseball websites.
+Over the last five years I have contributed writing and research to analytically-inclined baseball websites.
 Here you can find links to some of what I consider my best work.
 The articles are listed chronologically.

 - <a href = "http://boston.locals.baseballprospectus.com/2017/05/02/dustin-pedroia-and-the-utley-rule/" target = "_blank"> Dustin Pedroia and the Utley Rule</a>